gastrotope427/ecommmerce-follow-along/README.md

 In this milestone, we created a navigation bar on the homepage where we can see "My Products," "Add Product," and "Cart."

+# Milestone 16

+In this milestone, we updated our product detail file so that we can access more information about our product.